hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 ## Advanced features and design

+### 'Place Misc' command

+This command places a F3D file for miscellaneous parts and components.
+So far this command is for:

+- trackpads and its Qwiic-to-FFC adapters
+- cover bosses

+The F3D files should provide Placeholder / Fill / Hole / MF / MEV / Territory bodies.

+After **Fill** command and before **Hole** command, run the **Place Misc** command (should be found under the **PLACE PARTS**) in the P2PPCB tab.
+It opens a file dialog.
+Choose an appropriate F3D file.
+Adjust the place.
+You can run the command repeatedly on the same F3D file.

+The inserted component should be found in **P2PPCB Internal/Misc Placeholders mU0jU**.
+If you need multiple occurrences, copy it and paste.

+Once the place is adjusted perfectly, copy the Fill body to the root component and connect it to the frame body.
+Hole will be done by running **Hole** command.

 ### 'Regex Select' command

 You can create a fully functional keyboard that has only a frame, no cover.